dashotv/tvdb/README.md

 ## Development

-Crate a local `.env` file with the following content:
+Create a local `.env` file with the following content:

 ```
 # .env